The Digital Equipment Corporation PDP–7

 PDP is an abbreviation for Programmed Data Processor, coined by Digital Equipment Corporation and a Boston venture capital company American Research and Development.
 There was a perceived view at the time that with a limited world market for "Computers" of just a few hundred, of what were seemingly big and expensive machines requiring a dedicated computer centre and a large supporting staff, the term "Computer" should be avoided as there was no money to be made in computers! (doh!), and so was born the PDP - the "Programmed Data Processor".

-December 2019 - Of the supposedly 120 PDP–7's originally built (99 traceable) only four had been confirmed to exist in the wild, with only one being in an operable condition.
+December 2019 - Of the supposedly 120 PDP–7's originally built (99 traceable) only five had been confirmed to exist in the wild, with only one being in an operable condition.
 However as of November 2019 several sources have contacted us to let us know of a 5th machine that has been recently donated to, and installed at, The Living Computer Museum (Seattle, Washington) and that it is now running Unix V0.
 Originally delivered to Boeing it is believed that the Boeing Development Center’s PDP–7 was interconnected with an SDS 940, forming a system to display processed data.
 There is only one PDP–7 listed at Boeing in the DEC PDP–7 service list, that being machine #129, a PDP–7A, delivered in August 1966 and listed as "Boeing Co. #2", the list does not appear to have a "Boeing #1".
 See link #5 below.

 1. S#47, is a minimal configuration system at a museum in Australia owned by Max Burnet, who has kindly provided photos and information about the system and DEC Australia in general.
 The Computer History Museum (Mountain View, California), also have several photos of PDP–7 systems in manufacture including two views of #47 that was shipped to the Australian Atomic Energy Commission.